* Phillips 66’s 238,000-bpd plant has flooding, power out

 * Hess 70,000-bpd NJ refinery, Imperial plant suffer outages

-* Gasoline futures pare losses, turn higher on power
+* Gasoline futures pare losses as power glitches surface

 By Janet McGurty